Have questions about your Squarespace sitemap? This article covers the following:

 IMPORTANT: Squarespace documentation states that site changes should reflect within 24 hours.
 But if you have an issue and the Support team needs to rebuild a sitemap, they will tell you this process can take up to 72 hours.
 Set a reminder to review the sitemap.
 If the sitemap still has not updated, reach out again and make sure Support is aware of the previous requests.

-If you need help with a sitemap or effectively communicating issues to Squarespace Support, please book a short Zoom.
+If you need help with a sitemap or effectively communicating issues to Squarespace Support, please book an SEO session.

 Other Squarespace Sitemap Issues